NuGet/Home/proposed/archive/Verify-Verbosity.md

 * Add `--verbosity` option to `dotnet nuget verify` command.

 ## Solution

-### Situation before this design

-Currently, the default verbosity for `dotnet` commands is [`LogLevel.Information`](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.CommandLine.XPlat/Program.cs#L31).
-If the user didn't pass value for `--verbosity` option, then the log level is set to [`LogLevel.Minimal`](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.CommandLine.XPlat/Commands/Signing/VerifyCommand.cs#L58) due to logical error in the `dotnet nuget verify` command implementation.
-Hence by default this command does not display any log messages.

-### Changes required

 The details that should be displayed on each verbosity level are described below.
 Each level should display the same as the level below plus whatever is specified in that level.
 In that sense, `quiet` will be give the less amount of information, while `diagnostic` the most.